dannyobrien761/adventure-finder/README.md

 #### Agile
 The Agile methodology was used to plan the project.
 Github was used as the tool to demonstrate this.
 Issues were used to create User Stories with custom templates ([Link to Kanban board](https://github.com/users/dannyobrien761/projects/1/views/1)).

+#### Good Design practice
+I separated the urls.py files into separate apps because, as stated, this follows the Django design philosophy of loose coupling.
 ##### User Stories
 Issues were used to create User Stories with custom templates for admin and user.
 I added the acceptance criteria and the tasks so I can track my work effectively.
 Once I completed a User Story I would move it from `in progress` to `completed`.